History of North Carolina: Development of North Carolina colony

 While the voluntary settlers were mostly English, some settlers had brought Africans as laborers; most were enslaved.
 In the ensuing years, wealthier settlers imported and purchased more slaves to develop plantations in the lowland areas, and the African proportion of the population rose rapidly.
 A colony at New Bern was composed of Swiss and German settlers.
 In the late 18th century, more German immigrants migrated south after entry into Pennsylvania.

 By 1712, the term "North Carolina" was in common use.
 In 1728, the dividing line between North Carolina and Virginia was surveyed.
 In 1730, the population in North Carolina was around 30,000.
 By 1729, the Crown bought out seven of the eight original proprietors and made the region a royal colony.
 John Carteret, 2nd Earl Granville refused to sell, and in 1744 he received rights to the vast Granville Tract, constituting the northern half of North Carolina.

-Bath, the oldest town in North Carolina, was the first nominal capital from 1705 until 1722, when Edenton took over the role, but the colony had no permanent institutions of government until their establishment in the new capital New Bern in 1743.
+Bath, the oldest incorporated town in North Carolina, was the first nominal capital from 1705 until 1722, when Edenton took over the role, but the colony had no permanent institutions of government until their establishment in the new capital New Bern in 1743.
 Raleigh would become capital of North Carolina in 1792.

 In 1755 Benjamin Franklin, the Postmaster-General for the American colonies, appointed James Davis as the first postmaster of the North Carolina colony at New Bern.
 In October of that year the North Carolina Assembly awarded Davis the contract to carry the mail between Wilmington, North Carolina and Suffolk, Virginia.